 Today, Myhrvold is focused on building a market for invention, where inventors realize the value of their ideas.
 Under his leadership, IV manages one of the largest and fastest growing intellectual property (IP) portfolios in the world, with more than 40,000 assets and over $6 billion in total committed capital.
 IV’s investors include many of the world’s most innovative companies and renowned academic and research institutions.

-Dr. Myhrvold earned a doctorate in theoretical and mathematical physics and a master's degree in mathematical economics from Princeton University.
-In 2005, in recognition of his distinguished career, Princeton awarded Dr. Myhrvold the James Madison Medal, the university’s top honor for alumni.
-He also has a master's degree in geophysics and space physics and a bachelor's degree in mathematics, both from UCLA.
-Currently, he serves on the Advisory Board for the Department of Physics at the University of Washington.
-He is also an affiliate research associate of paleontology at the Museum of the Rockies where he funds and participates in paleontological research and yearly expeditions.
+Myhrvold earned a postdoctoral fellow from the Department of Applied Mathematics and Theoretical Physics at Cambridge University while working with Professor Stephen Hawking on research in cosmology, quantum field theory in “curved spacetime” and quantum theories of gravitation.
+Prior to Cambridge, Myhrvold earned a doctorate in theoretical and mathematical physics and a master's degree in mathematical economics from Princeton University.
+In 2005, in recognition of his distinguished career, Princeton awarded Myhrvold the James Madison Medal, the University’s highest honor for alumni.
+He also holds a master's degree in geophysics and space physics and a bachelor's degree in mathematics from the University of California at Los Angeles.
+Myhrvold is also an avid inventor himself and holds hundreds of issued patents.

-Dr. Myhrvold is a member of the United Way’s Million Dollar Roundtable and a regular contributor to local Seattle arts and education non-profits.
-In 2000, he partnered with Paul Allen and pledged $1 million to the SETI Foundation, to fund the development phase of the world’s most powerful telescope – the Allen Telescope Array.
+Currently, Myhrvold serves as an affiliate research associate of paleontology at the Museum of the Rockies, an affiliate of Montana State University, where he funds and participates in paleontological research and yearly expeditions.
+Myhrvold is a member of United Way’s Million Dollar Roundtable and a regular contributor to local Seattle arts and education non-profits.
+In 2000, he partnered with Paul Allen and pledged $1 million to the SETI Foundation to fund the development phase of the world’s most powerful telescope – the Allen Telescope Array.